seth-shaw-unlv/claw-migrate-files-poc/README.md

 This repository consists of two modules:

 1. unlv_image: A local implementation of the Islandora Image module to include additional metadata fields.
-2. migrate_cdm: Uses the Migrate API to load Tiff masters, metadata from a CSV (patterned after the [Move to Islandora Kit sample metadata CSV](https://github.com/MarcusBarnes/mik/blob/master/tests/assets/csv/sample_metadata.csv)), and MADS authority records from the Library of Congress.
+2. migrate_cdm: Uses the Migrate API to load Tiff masters, metadata from a CSV, and MADS authority records from the Library of Congress.

 *Note:* This proof-of-concept assumes that new content types will be created for each metadata profile/object type pair; ergo, this proof-of-concept includes a new content type called UNLV_image which parallel's islandora_image but adds some node entity references.
 However, CLAW is under active development which will cause this example to break from time to time.
 I intend to continue updating this example as the current dev-version of CLAW develops.